Skip to Main Content

 If you have any waterproofing measures already installed throughout your basement, be sure to note them to an inspector before your inspection begins.
 Professionals will want to look at your existing waterproofing measures to ensure they’re still working as they should, especially if you’ve noted signs of water damage throughout your basement.

 Unfortunately, no waterproofing solution is going to last forever.
-If it appears that the waterproofing measures you have in place have suffered from damage or were incorrectly installed, you can work with the contractor on-site to determine what manner of replacement may suit your home best.
+If it appears that the waterproofing measures you have in place have suffered from damage or were incorrectly installed, you can work with the inspector to determine what manner of replacement may suit your home best.

-Do you think there may be something amiss in your basement?
-Don’t let your problems get worse.
-You can reach out to the professionals serving Nashville, TN, ASAP to schedule a home inspection.
-At the end of your basement tour, you can look over a free services quote detailing the solutions that may help you restore your home’s value.
+Do you think there may be something wrong in your basement?
+Don’t let your problems get worse and jeopardize your home’s safety or your family’s health.
+You can reach out to local professionals at AFS to schedule a free basement inspection.

 Publish Date: